anvilproject/anvil-portal/content/privacy/privacy.md

 anvilproject.org site may use "cookies" in order to deliver web content specific to individual users' interests or to keep track of online state.
 Sensitive personal information is not stored within cookies.

 ###Webforms
 anvilproject.org uses webforms forms on this site.
-These forms require users to give contact information [list information collected].
+These forms require users to give contact information.
 Contact information from the registration form is used only to send material relating to the [event/course/purpose] for which it was collected and will not be sold to another party.

 ##Use of collected information:
 anvilproject.org will only use personal information collected from this site for the purpose of communication back to individuals who contact us via the site.